Richard Burr: Environment and climate change

 Burr was one of 20 senators to vote against the Omnibus Public Land Management Act of 2009, a public land management and conservation bill.
 He supported renewal of the 1965 Land and Water Conservation Fund.

-Burr does not accept the scientific consensus on climate change; he acknowledges that climate change is occurring, but has expressed doubt that it is caused by human activity.
-He opposes regulations to limit greenhouse gas emissions, and opposed federal grants or subsidies to encourage the productions of renewable energy.
-In 2015, he voted against a measure to declare that climate change is real, human-caused, creating problems, and that the U.S. must shift from fossil fuels to sustainable energy.
+During his time in office, Burr did not accept the scientific consensus on climate change; he acknowledged that climate change is occurring, but expressed doubt that it is caused by human activity.
+He opposed regulations to limit greenhouse gas emissions, and opposed federal grants or subsidies to encourage the productions of renewable energy.
+In 2015, he voted against a measure declaring that climate change is real and that human activity significantly contributes to it.
 In 2013, Burr voted for a measure expressing opposition to a federal tax or fee on carbon emissions.
 He voted in favor of the Keystone XL pipeline.

 In 2017, Burr voted to repeal the Stream Protection Rule as well as rules requiring energy companies to reduce waste, reduce emissions, and disclose payments from foreign governments.
 In 2019, he voted to repeal an Environmental Protection Agency (EPA) rule regarding emissions.
-He has supported the lowering of federal taxes on alternative fuels and the initiation of a hydropower project on the Yadkin River in Wilkes County, North Carolina.
+He supported lowering federal taxes on alternative fuels and the initiation of a hydropower project on the Yadkin River in Wilkes County, North Carolina.
 In 2011, Burr voted to abolish the EPA and merge it with the U.S. Department of Energy.

-In 2019, Burr was one of nine Republican lawmakers to found the Roosevelt Conservation Caucus, a conservation-focused group of Republican members of Congress.
+In 2019, Burr and nine Republican colleagues founded the Roosevelt Conservation Caucus, which advocates "market-based approaches" to environmental problems; the caucus is supported by the American Conservation Coalition.

 Education

-In 2017, Burr voted to confirm Betsy DeVos as U.S. education secretary; she was confirmed by 51–50, with Vice President Mike Pence casting a tie-breaking vote after the Senate deadlocked.
-DeVos's family donated $43,200 to Burr's reelection campaign against Democrat Deborah Ross.
-Burr typically votes against any increased funding for federal education projects, and in 2016 said he opposed increasing Pell Grants, other forms of student financial aid, and any new subsidies that would help students refinance their loans.
-He supports the goals of charter schools and has voted to allow school prayer.
+In 2017, Burr voted to confirm Betsy DeVos as Education Secretary; she was confirmed by vote of 51–50, with Vice President Mike Pence casting a tie-breaking vote after the Senate deadlocked.
+DeVos's family donated $43,200 to Burr's 2016 reelection campaign.

+Burr typically voted against any increased funding for federal education projects, and in 2016 said he opposed increasing Pell Grants and other forms of student financial aid, including new subsidies aimed at helping students refinance their loans.
+He supported the goals of charter schools and supported legislation requiring public schools to allow school prayer.
 He voted for the No Child Left Behind Act of 2001.